Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Lawndale

-If you lose the original will after making changes, it can complicate the probate process.
-However, copies or drafts may be used as evidence if the original cannot be found, provided their authenticity can be established.
-It is advisable to keep your will in a safe, secure location and inform trusted individuals about its whereabouts to avoid issues during estate administration.
+Losing the original will after making changes can complicate probate, but copies or drafts may sometimes be used as evidence if the original cannot be located and authenticity can be established.
+It is advisable to keep the signed original in a secure place and to inform trusted individuals where it is stored.
+If the original is missing, gathering witnesses or other evidence about the document’s execution and contents can help establish the testator’s intentions, but preserving the original reduces the potential for disputes and evidentiary challenges.

 Leave a Reply